wardfont/git-tutorial/README.md

 We will:

-- Make a new repository
+- Make a new Git repository
-- Add a remote GitHub repository to it
 - Create files in our workspace
 - Add them to our index
 - Commit them to our local repository
+- Add a remote GitHub repository to it
-- Push them to the remote on GitHub
+- Push them to the remote repository on GitHub

 ## Credentials

+Edit the following and paste it in your command line environment.
+Press enter.

 ```bash
 git config --global credential.helper store